 - Some locations will rent you an emergency locator beacon so that you can be quickly found in an emergency (e.g. storm, injury, getting lost, etc.).

-If you are not experienced you can still enjoy these hikes but we recommend you join a licensed organised group.
+If you are not experienced, you can still enjoy these hikes, but we recommend joining a licensed organised group.
 There is also the option to hike in comfort with experienced operators’ various day treks to help you develop your hiking skills.

 Light to Light Walk, New South Wales